webrecorder/pywb/docs/manual/template-guide.rst

 * ``footer.html`` -- Template for adding content as the "footer" of the ``<body>`` tag of the ``base`` template

 Note: The default pywb ``head.html`` and ``footer.html`` are currently blank.
 They can be populated to customize the rendering, add analytics, etc... as needed.
+Content such as styles or JS code (for example for analytics) must be added to the ``frame_insert.html`` template as well (details on that template below) to also be included in framed replay.

 The ``base.html`` template also provides five blocks that can be supplied by templates that extend it.